reelgirly/Flex-2-15-Haswell-/README.md

 **SSDT-10.dsl**
 - [syn] Remove _DSM methods

-If all files compiled without errors, dont forget to save and open terminal again in folder where the files are located and compile them all at once by "iasl *.dsl".
+If all files compiled without errors open terminal again in folder where the files are located and compile them all at once by "iasl *.dsl".

 Now copy ur compiled **AML** files to /EFI/CLOVER/ACPI/patched on your EFI partition